-This is the main documentation for Bow Simulator and how to use it.
-It gives an overview of the program features, explains all input parameters and simulation results and also contains some background information.
+This is the main documentation for Bow Simulator.
+It gives you an overview of the program features, explains all input parameters and simulation results and contains some additional background information.

-The Technical Documentation is still a work in progress and intended for developers and interested users.
-It contains the theoretical and technical details behind the software, including the considerations that led to the mathematical bow model, the derivation of the equations of motion and the numerical solution methods.
+The Technical Documentation is still a work in progress and is intended for developers and interested users.
+It covers the theoretical and technical details behind the software like e.g. the mathematical bow model, the derivation of the equations of motion and the numerical solution methods.

 Simulations can be used to evaluate specific bow designs, but they don't really tell you how to design a good bow.
 If you want to learn about bow design you could have a look at the following sources: